nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.2.
 Adding a Floating Task: `add`
-The first thing you would do is to add your first task! <br>
+The first thing you would do is to add your first task!
+Lets make it simple by first adding a floating task. <br>

 Format: `add <TASK NAME>`